BatLabLancaster/pots-icp/README.md

  4. Check the time correction by looking that the two pop-up figures make senss (set 'showplots=True').
 These can be close clicking the cross on the right top corner.
  5. Find your output files and plots in the output folder.

+**Dependencies**
+This code was developed using python3.7.1 and it requires the use of numpy, pathlib, matplotlib.
+From the command line these can be installed with (changing *pathlib* by the adecuate package):
+'''
+python -m pip install pathlib
+'''

 **Repository Organization**